Back to Blog

 5. No Browser Extension

 Unlike some tools, there's no Giphy Capture Chrome extension.
 No web version either.
-You're stuck with the desktop app — which is stuck in 2017.
+You're stuck with the desktop app and its 30-second cap.

 Want to record GIFs on Mac with modern tools?
 Read on for better options.